FAA to revamp oversight after two deadly Boeing crashes

 But in the wake of the air disasters in Ethiopia and Indonesia over less than five months, that practice has been seized on as evidence of an overly cozy relationship between the FAA and the industry.

-The self-certifying practice, called Organization Designation Authorization, was expected to come under scrutiny Wednesday at a Senate subcommittee hearing where the acting FAA administrator, Transportation Department inspector general and chairman of the National Transportation Safety Board were scheduled to appear.
+The self-certifying practice, called Organization Designation Authorization, came under scrutiny Wednesday at a Senate subcommittee hearing that featured testimony by the acting FAA administrator, the Transportation Department inspector general, and the chairman of the National Transportation Safety Board.

-In testimony prepared for the hearing, Inspector General Calvin Scovel III said the FAA plans to significantly revamp its oversight of aircraft development by July.
-He gave few details but said the changes would include new ways to evaluate training and self-audits by aerospace companies.
+Inspector General Calvin Scovel III said the FAA plans to significantly revamp its oversight of aircraft development by July.
+He gave few details in his opening statement but said the changes would include new ways to evaluate training and self-audits by aerospace companies.

-Over the years, the inspector general's office has found management weaknesses in the agency's oversight, Scovel said in testimony obtained by The Associated Press.
+Over the years, the inspector general's office has found management weaknesses in the agency's oversight, Scovel said.

 In Seattle, Boeing said the process by which it designs, develops and tests planes has led to safer and safer air travel, and it sees no need for an overhaul.

-The Max, featuring bigger, more efficient engines and a new automated anti-stall system that has now come under suspicion in both air disasters, went into service in 2017.
+The Max, featuring bigger, more efficient engines and a new automated flight-control system that has now come under suspicion in both air disasters, went into service in 2017.

 Transportation Secretary Elaine Chao, who oversees the FAA, has asked Scovel to look into the way the agency certified the 737 Max as airworthy.